minLeya/social-proof-section/README.md

 ### What I learned

 Really I'm happy that I just made this project because there was tough times for me when I started this challenge.
 So the main interesting thing that I learned is CSS grid.
 Ofc I didn't use it in this project bc I found out that I can make this page only with Flexbox only AFTER learning CSS grid. *sigh* well whatever it was intersting experience.
-And I did not the mobile version bc firstly i have no time for it and secondly i don't like even the idea that i have to do it.. i should better start another challenge.

 ### Useful resources